Project Management and SharePoint – Where’s the Fit?

 A SharePoint site collection is a collection of SharePoint sites.
 When used for project management, a site collection creates a project portfolio, rolling up information from various projects in one place.

-5 Reasons to Use SharePoint for Project Management
+5 Reasons to Use SharePoint On-Premises for Project Management

 Above we explored a simple project management process and how the different features of SharePoint make it easy to support those processes.

 Now let’s take a few steps back and look at why SharePoint is such a natural fit for managing projects and portfolios.

 Here are five key capabilities that I think present a pretty strong case for this tool.

 1. Create a no-code project site in seconds